-Last updated on April 8th, 2018
+Last updated on August 16th, 2019

 The Deal That Started It All

+The gangsters of the 1920’s were causing a bit of a problem in the cities.
 With a limited budget, Chief O’Connor made a deal with the crime families.
-You keep out of trouble in St. Paul, and we will look the other way.
-Make sure to check in with us to let us know you are in town so we can help.
-Throw some funds to the station and we will send the FBI in the other directions when they start to ask questions.
-The scary part was it worked.
-They were so good, they even started to get promotions for such outstanding police work.
-Good news for St. Paul, bad for Minneapolis and the surrounding communities.
+“You keep out of trouble in St. Paul, and we will overlook any transgressions you made in other cities.”
+They hade to check in with the police to let them know they are in town so the police can provide help if needed.
+If the gangsters were to throw some funds to the police station and they’d send the FBI in the other direction when they start to ask questions.

 The St. Paul Gangster Tour

-As you’ll find out the O’Connor system of crime prevention didn’t work perfectly but it did last for a little over a decade until the newspapers exposed them all.
+The O’Connor system of crime prevention didn’t work perfectly but it did last for a little over a decade until the newspapers exposed them all.
 For anyone who enjoys a little history, I defiantly recommend going on the tour.
 They take great care of you and you’ll be entertained the whole time.
 And if you’re are lucky, you’ll get the opportunity to hold a Tommy Gun at the end of the tour.

 My family had such a great time.
 If you’re looking for more information on the history, check out the book John Dillinger Slept Here: A crooks’ tour of crime and corruption in St. Paul by Paul Maccabee.
 Otherwise, schedule your own St. Paul gangster tour by calling (651)292-1220.
 You can also pair it with a Wabasha Street Cave Tour for more gangster fun.
 You won’t regret it.